RemyPaulJr/notes/aws/data engineer cert/Data Engineering Fundamentals.md

 - Extract:
 	- Retrieve raw data from source systems. which can be databases, CRMs, flat files, APIs, or other data repositories.
 	- Ensure data integrity during the extraction phase.
-	- Can be done in real-time or in v
+	- Can be done in real-time or in batches, depending on the requirements.